 A large museum, with its own rules

-TravelTips: Because The Louvre is sooo enormous for most visitors – if you go without a guide – it’s best to study the museum beforehand.
+TravelTips: Because The Louvre’s Art collection is sooo enormous it’s best – if you plan to go without a guide – to study the museum beforehand.
 You can do that online, through the following link: Louvre Museum Map.

-At the Louvre, you can take the main entrance at the Pyramid (What most people do, including many tour-groups).
+* At the Louvre, you can take the main entrance at the Pyramid (What most people do, including many tour-groups).
 Alternatively though, you can take the Carrousel du Louvre entrance (through the underground mall), which generally is less busy.
-However, to be able to enter through the Carrousel you need to have bought a ticket in advance.
+However, to be able to enter through the Carrousel you need to buy a ticket in advance.

 Daily opening hours of the Louvre are from 9am to 6PM.
 Important to know though, the museum is closed on Tuesdays & opens longer every Friday, from 9am until 9:45pm.

-IMPORTANT: The last tip for the Louvre must be common knowledge by now, but you never know.
+* The last tip for the Louvre must be common knowledge by now, but you never know.
 Because of the millions of visitors every year, it’s highly recommended to buy entrance tickets to the museum beforehand.
-That means buying them online (to gain time, but also to be sure to be able to enter).
+That means buying them online (to gain time, but also to be sure to be able to enter, certainly during the busiests months, June-August & December ).

 Or, if you like, a guided tour (English) of the museum’s highlights.